Nicholas Institute for Environmental Policy Solutions

 Unconventional Oil and Gas Development

 The rapid growth of unconventional oil and gas, also referred to as hydraulic fracturing, transformed the energy landscape.
-New areas became sites of energy extraction, such as the Marcellus Shale Play in Pennsylvania and the Bakken Play in North Dakota.
+The Nicholas Institute partnered with several institutions to explore the effects of hydraulic fracturing on water resources and ecosystems.